 In 2007 Ali Baba K’Babs & Wraps acquired its largest competitor in Queensland, Uncle Tony’s Kebabs, which expanded the brand’s presence in the sunshine state and made it the largest kebab and wrap chain in Australia.

 In 2011, in response to concerns about high-fat fast foods, Ali Baba announced a ‘new look’ menu that focused on fresh ingredients and included additional salad plates.
-Their offerings include the weirdly multicultural offering of the Beef Mexicana Kebowl, which includes “beef, sour cream, avocado, lettuce, tomato, cucumber, onion, Ali Baba’s Signature Chilli Sauce with Persian rice“.
+Their offerings included the weirdly multicultural offering of the Beef Mexicana Kebowl, which includes “beef, sour cream, avocado, lettuce, tomato, cucumber, onion, Ali Baba’s Signature Chilli Sauce with Persian rice“.
 Central America meets the Middle East.

 Because Ali Baba outlets are largely located in shopping centres and operate during shopping centre hours, they sit somewhat outside the kebab culture of late-night drunken noshing.
 It’s the ‘safe’ kebab offering.

 In 2017, the company was claiming that it had almost 60 outlets nationally and was serving over 4 million customers each year.
 It is still 100% Australian-owned.